mookkiah/mahendran/_posts/2023-05-07-data-to-revenue.md

 - Data needs to be protected for various reasons
   - Privacy - personal information to meet PII complaince
   - Corruption/Altered - When we let the AI and ML to take decisions, data should be trustworthy.
-  - Damage - we learned for decades a simple comma or unexpected charactor halt the system.
+  - Damage - we learned this for decade that a comma or unexpected charactor halts the system.
 So it is easy for bad actor to create denial of service if data is not protected.
   - security (ofcourse)

 ## Governance